October 24, 2006

 Carrying excess pounds during the middle years may do more than just make it hard to fasten your belt.
 It also bodes poorly for thinking and memory, French researchers report.
 The findings add to a growing body of evidence that being fat during the middle years may be bad for the brain.

 In the study, middle-aged adults with a high Body Mass Index (BMI) received lower scores on cognitive tests than middle-aged adults with low BMI.
 Body Mass Index, or BMI, is a mathematical formula based on height and weight that doctors use to assess obesity.
-[The National Institutes of Health has a handy BMI calculator on the Web.]
 A BMI of 18 to 25 is considered normal weight; 25 to 30 overweight; and 30 and above obese.
 A woman who is 5 feet 4 inches tall and weighs 170 pounds, for example, has a BMI of 29.
 Findings appeared in Neurology, the scientific journal of the American Academy of Neurology.

 The study investigated the relationships between BMI and cognitive function in 2,223 healthy men and women in France through the use of four tests measuring thinking and memory.
 The participants, who were between the ages of 32 and 62, were initially tested in 1996 and again five years later.

 The study found that a higher BMI was associated with lower cognitive test scores.
 Results from a test involving word memory recall show that people with a BMI of 20 remembered an average of 9 out of 16 words, while people with a BMI of 30 remembered an average of 7 out of 16 words.